Year of call: 1985

 Grace is regularly instructed by the International Justice and Organised Crime Department of the Crown Prosecution Service and is on the Specialist Panels 2018-22 list for Serious Crime Group at level 4.

-Grace has extensive experience and expertise of all levels of criminal trials, from multi-handed murder cases to serious sexual abuse allegations, and has appeared as leading junior in 2 counsel cases.
+Grace has extensive experience and expertise of all levels of criminal trials, from multi-handed murder cases to serious sexual abuse allegations, and has appeared as leading junior in several 2 counsel cases.

 Grace acts for both prosecution and defence but has a recognised special skill in prosecuting cases involving allegations of sexual abuse where the complainants are especially vulnerable, whether due to age or disability.
 She is a specialist Rape Panel prosecutor and has conducted several ground rules hearings and trials.

 Grace is an active member of the Criminal Bar Association Executive Committee and as Chair of the Social Mobility Committee promotes social mobility and diversity in the Criminal Bar.
 She is a constant and regular presenter at the Bar Council Pupillage Fairs and is often called upon to speak about diversity issues.
 She chairs the interviewing panel for the Criminal Bar Association Bursary Award.
 She has successfully pupil-supervised and mentored several barristers.

 - R -v- FS Birmingham Crown Court.
 Leading prosecuting counsel of an adult male grooming and sexually abusing young boys on an indictment containing 30 counts.
 Sentenced to 28 years’ imprisonment.